lm3nitro/Projects/New/Network Services SMB.md

 ## Exploiting SMB

 Exploits usually happen and can be caused due to misconfigurations in the system, application, or services.
-In this case, I will be exploiting the anonymous SMB share access- a common misconfiguration that can allow us to gain access.
+In this case, I will be exploiting the anonymous SMB share access- a common misconfiguration that can allow access.

 I will be using SMBclient to access the SMB shares: